kobus-pro/nytimes-books-api/README.md

 - **Data Handling:** Utilizes Spatie's Laravel Data package for data transfer objects.

 - **Testing:** Includes feature and unit tests to ensure the endpoint returns the correct structure and data.
+- **Code quality:** Installed rector and phpstan to keep code in check.

 ## Possible improvements